I’ve been lucky enough to watch cricket in three different countries so far – England, New Zealand and the West Indies.

 I’ve also seen some wonderful stadiums: Cricket grounds fascinate me and now we’re going to look at some of the biggest – both in terms of capacity and dimensions.

-Compare Cricket Ground Sizes In Interactive Tool
+Try This: Compare Cricket Ground Sizes In Interactive Tool

 If you really want to know the difference between some of the largest cricket grounds in the world, the following tool will be your biggest help.
 The top 10 largest cricket grounds are listed according to their overall playing area determined by their straight and square boundaries.

 Click on any of the cricket grounds listed on the right and compare their sizes!

 Largest Cricket Grounds in the World by Boundary Length

 - Square boundary: 72.825m